-The investigation showed ten shell casings apparent in the Lake Herman Road turnout, and the police report on page six accepted ten shots were fired, but again only seven of the eight bullets accounted for reached the ballistics laboratory for testing.
+The investigation described ten shell casings apparent in the Lake Herman Road turnout, and the police report on page six accepted ten shots were fired, but again, only seven of the eight bullets accounted for reached the ballistics laboratory for testing.